Beta You're reading the docs for Kubb v5, which is currently in beta. View the stable v4 docs

 Whether object schemas are emitted as type aliases or interface declarations.

-type is the safer default for generated code: declarations are closed, intersections work cleanly, and unions are fine.
-Pick interface when consumers need to use declaration merging (rare for generated code).
+type is the safer default for generated code.
+Type aliases are closed, intersections work cleanly, and unions are fine.
+Pick interface only when consumers need declaration merging, which is rare for generated code.

 For more background, see Type vs Interface.